Undiscovered Scotland

 Falkirk

+Closer to the M9 is The Helix, a 350 hectare public space developed with lottery money.
+It is home to the Kelpies, two horses heads forming the largest equine artworks in the world at 30m high.
 Another of Falkirk's attractions is Callendar House, which would look more at home in central France than in central Scotland.
 With a 300ft long frontage this incredible château evolved through many stages from its origins as a castle in about 1400.

 Falkirk lists, amongst its other claims to fame, the sites of two battles.
 The first took place on 22 July 1298 and proved to be the battle at which William Wallace lost the advantage he had earlier gained over the English at the Battle of Stirling Bridge.
 Today the battle is commemorated by a memorial on the edge of Victoria Park, on the north side of Falkirk, though many believe the battle actually took place on a site now just to the east of the town.

 The Second Battle of Falkirk, or the Battle of Falkirk Muir, took place some 450 years later, on 17 January 1746.
 Here Bonnie Prince Charlie's Jacobites defeated Government forces pursuing them, but then failed to capitalise on their victory.
-This was on the south-west edge of today's Falkirk and the site is marked by a monument.
+This happened on the south-west edge of today's Falkirk and the site is marked by a monument.

 Falkirk's focal position was recognised early in its life.
-By 1710 the Falkirk Tryst had been established to the south of the town; this was a market held from August to October each year at which Highland cattle driven from all parts of of the Highlands and Islands were sold to buyers who then drove them on to England or slaughtered and processed them locally.
+By 1710 the Falkirk Tryst had been established to the south of the town.
+This was a market held from August to October each year at which Highland cattle driven from all parts of of the Highlands and Islands were sold to buyers who then drove them on to England or slaughtered and processed them locally.
 Over the 1700s Falkirk gradually replaced Crieff as the centre of this trade.

-Overlooking the High Street is Falkirk Old Parish Church.
-Dating back to various periods from 1450 to 1892 the church is only the latest of a series on this site, probably dating back as far as the AD600s.
+Overlooking the High Street is Falkirk Old and St Modan's Parish Church, also known as "Falkirk Trinity Church".
+Built in stages over the period from 1450 to 1892 the church is only the latest of a series on this site, probably dating back as far as the AD600s.
 One of the earlier churches, built here in 1057, became known because of its appearance as Eglesbreth, the Cumbric for "Speckled Church".
 This translated into Scots as "Faw Kirk", which over time became "Falkirk".

 Callendar House